 And that's the story of my breakfast at Mel's!

 Note: This was an article sent in by Debbie, and she did a great job.
 It is assumed that when the owner said that Alice was filmed at her diner, she meant that it was based on her diner.
 The show was actually filmed at the Warner Bros.
-Studios, and there are several tickets that indicate this (we have photos of the tickets).
-But this is still a very interesting story.
+Studios, but the story is still entertaining.
 Also, it has been pointed out that part of the "Alice" set was used in the sitcom "Step by Step," though it is still unknown if the set has survived since the sitcom ended years ago, or if it was used in another set, or just knocked down.